dart-lang/language/working/0041 - static extension methods/feature-specification-using-type-patterns.md

 Assume that `xs` has static type `List<num>`.
-Unless otherwise proven safe (say, because `xs` has an exact type), an invocation like `xs.add(e)` is subject to a dynamic check, because the actual type argument of `xs` at `List` can be a proper subtype of the statically known value `num`.
+Unless otherwise proven safe (say, because `xs` has an exact type), an invocation like `xs.add(42)` is subject to a dynamic check, because the actual type argument of `xs` at `List` can be a proper subtype of the statically known value `num`.

-It is therefore not surprising that a dynamic check will be performed on the argument passed to `add2` in `main` in the following situation:
+It is therefore not surprising that a dynamic check will also be performed on the argument passed to `add2` in `main` in the following
+situation:

 ```dart
 extension E on List<var X> {